ZentaChain/Zentachain/README.md

 [Flasher]()

-## Zentameshnet
+## Zentameshnetwork

-Zentameshnet relays messages using either a flooding technique or a routing technique.
-With routing, the message moves along the road, jumping from one Zentanode to another one until it reaches its destination.
+Zentamesh network relays messages using either a flooding technique or a routing technique.
+With routing, the message moves along the road, jumping from one Zentanode to another node until it reaches its destination to the receiver.

 [Zentameshnet](https://github.com/ZentaChain/Zentamesh-rust)